lastmjs/simple-results-survey/README.md

 This repository will allow you to quickly publish a website for displaying data from public Google Forms spreadsheets.

 ## Example
-Checkout what this repo looks like live [here](http://lastmjs.github.io/websheet).
+Check out a live example website [here](http://lastmjs.github.io/websheet).

 ## Setup Instructions
 * Sign up for a GitHub account